jihun1184/DD-FP/README.md

 * **Topology Stability Index (TSI):** Evaluates morphological preservation across threshold ranges.
 A score of $\text{TSI} = 0$ denotes a perfectly stable topology, meaning absolutely no spurious topological structures (such as holes or disconnected islands) are created or destroyed during the immersion pipeline.

 This repository contains the core modules (Level-BFS kernel and IBI driver) and experiment reproduction scripts for:
-> **DD-FP: Scalable Digitally Well-Composed Interpolation with Provable Guarantees for Topology-Stable Biomedical Image Analysis** (Preprint, Pattern Recognition, Elsevier, 2026)
+> **DD-FP: Scalable Digitally Well-Composed Interpolation with Provable Guarantees for Topology-Stable Biomedical Image Analysis** (Under Review, Pattern Recognition, Elsevier, 2026)

 ---